stellar/soroban-quest/README.md

 ### Re-Visit the Pioneer Quest

-please checkout our [pioneer quest][pioneer].
+Please checkout our [pioneer quest][pioneer].
 It covers the basic structure of this repository, all the tools you'll need, and the process of getting everything working together.